Are LLMs Reliable Rankers? Rank Manipulation via Two-Stage Token Optimization: Experiments

 As summarized in Table~\ref{tab:stsdata}, our approach \ours \ achieves the lowest average rank and markedly lower perplexity while maintaining a minimal bad word ratio, confirming both its robustness and stealthiness over competing methods.

 \paragraph{Rank} Across all models and product categories, RAF consistently achieves the lowest average rank.
 For example, on Llama3.1-8B, RAF reduces the rank to 4.43 on Book and 3.26 on Coffee Machine, markedly lower than SRP.
 Similar patterns hold for Mistral-7B, DeepSeek-7B, and Vicuna-7B, where RAF demonstrates clear improvements across domains.
+Based on the calculation of average ranking, the no-injection baseline should intuitively be 5.5, and the improved ranking demonstrates the effectiveness of the method.
 These results confirm that RAF maintains strong robustness under random product orderings, exhibiting stable performance advantages regardless of the underlying model or task.

 \paragraph{Perplexity} In terms of perplexity, RAF achieves lower or competitive scores compared to SRP and STS across most model–product category pairs.
 For instance, on Llama3.1-8B, RAF yields significantly lower perplexity (15.90 vs. 76.02 on Book and 10.89 vs. 50.16 on Coffee Machine).
 While DeepSeek-7B and Vicuna-7B occasionally favor SRP in specific settings, RAF generally sustains strong performance, especially on larger categories.
 These outcomes indicate that RAF not only ensures robustness in rank but also enhances stealth by producing more fluent and less detectable outputs.